 The climate crisis and current energy prices are stimulating a rapid shift from gas to electricity.
 This shift is happening quicker than expected and therefore has caused grid congestion.

-Optimalization of local energy usage, production and exchange is important for tackling grid congestion.
+Optimization of local energy usage, production, and exchange is important for tackling grid congestion.
 It can also stimulate the usage of sustainable energy resources and lower the costs of energy.
-However, optimalization requires intensive collaboration between local stakeholders.
+However, optimization requires intensive collaboration between local stakeholders.
 It also requires them to take the common good into account instead of their self-interest.

 Properly organizing these types of collaboration on the local level is therefore very challenging.
-There is a need of creating a (as far as possible) standard approach with best practises and collaboration between the government, grid managers and the local communities.
-Alliander and Liander have therefore made an appeal for collaboration with the other Amsterdam Smart City partners.
+There is a need to create a (as far as possible) standard approach with best practices and collaboration between the government, grid operators and the local communities.
+This challenge aims to create a collaboration between people working with Lokal Energy Systems (LES), to help them share their knowledge and learnings, and to empower people who want to create a LES of their own.

 Project phase